paulallen87/chaturbate-socket-server/README.md

 Chaturbate Socket Server
 =========

-A wrapper around a headless Chrome instance that allows for interacting with a Chaturbate.com profile.
+A socket server that publishes Chaturbate events from a profile.

 ## Installation